Fall 2016 Enrollment

 |Student-run film society||X|

 All members of the Alma family—faculty, students, staff, and trustees—are committed to creating an institution of quality centered on the growth and development of undergraduate students.
-Here is Alma’s most important distinction—a superb faculty dedicated to mentoring students.
-Students’ years at Alma are times of high achievement, times when they rethink their limits and refashion their beliefs in ways that literally will last a lifetime.
+Here is Alma’s most important distinction: a superb faculty dedicated to mentoring students.
+Students’ years at Alma are times of high achievement, times when they rethink their limits and refashion their beliefs in ways that last a lifetime.

 First-year science and mathematics students have the extraordinary opportunity to engage in research before they even step foot on campus.
 Prior to their freshman year, selected students are invited to begin their academic journey through the ASPIRE summer research opportunity alongside Alma faculty and other students.
 Amazing undergraduate research opportunities continue throughout their academic careers.